Volunteer at the hospital

 During the recruitment process you will be required to:

-- Provide the name of two referees who have known you for a minimum of 2 years
+- Provide the name and email of two referees who have known you for a minimum of two years

 - Have an informal interview

-Prospective volunteers must complete all of the above before being offered a placement.
+Future volunteers must agree to all of the above before being offered a placement.

 How does the volunteer benefit?